gitdude-kais/house-price-prediction/README.md

 ## 📌 Project Overview

-This project builds an end-to-end **Machine Learning Regression Pipeline** to predict house prices using property-related features such as bedrooms, bathrooms, square footage, and location.
+This project builds an end-to-end **Machine Learning Regression Pipeline** to predict house prices using property-related features such as bedrooms, bathrooms, square footage, and location and floors.

 The project demonstrates the complete ML workflow: